-On the other hand, it can be very complicated.
-How could you possibly know what circumstances your little family could get into in the future, and whether your beloved will continue to love you and be right for you?
+We’re not advising you to over-complicate matters, either.
+True, how could you possibly know what circumstances your little family could get into in the future, and whether your beloved will continue to love you and be right for you?
 Each person is immensely complicated, if not unknowable.
 Each person changes, gets weighed down by the disappointments of life.
 People grow apart.

 “There are no guarantees.
 For fear, none are sufficient.
 For love, none are required.”
 Emmanuel Teney.